marionebl/svg-term/README.md

 interface Options {
   /**
    * ANSI theme to use
-   * Has to be contain all keys if specified
+   * - has to contain all keys if specified
-   * Defaults to Atom one if omitted
+   * - defaults to Atom One theme if omitted
    **/
   theme?: Theme;
+  /** Render with a framing window, defaults to false */ window?: boolean;
 }

 interface Theme {